 - You can prep this recipe ahead of time during the week and use it for meal prep.

-- Aside from sweet potatoes, you should have all of the ingredients in this recipe on hand!
+- Aside from sweet potatoes, you should have all of the simple ingredients in this recipe on hand!

 - You can even make this recipe from making sweet potatoes in the air fryer.